validatedpatterns/rag-llm-gitops/README.md

 ### Deploy application

-***Note:**: This pattern supports two types of vector databases, EDB Postgres for Kubernetes and REDIS.
+***Note:**: This pattern supports two types of vector databases, EDB Postgres for Kubernetes and Redis.
 By default the pattern will deploy EDB Postgres for Kubernetes as a vector DB.
-To deploy REDIS, change the global.db.type to REDIS in [values-global.yaml](./values-global.yaml).
+To deploy Redis, change the global.db.type to REDIS in [values-global.yaml](./values-global.yaml).

 ```yaml
 ---